WebAssembly/component-model/design/mvp/CanonicalABI.md

 A "waitable" is a concurrent activity that can be waited on by the built-ins `waitable-set.wait` and `waitable-set.poll`.
-Currently, there are 5 different kinds of waitables: [subtasks] and the 4 combinations of the [readable and writable ends] of futures and streams.
+Currently, there are 5 different kinds of waitables: [subtasks] and the 4 combinations of the readable and writable [end]s of futures and streams.

 Waitables deliver "events" which are values of the following `EventTuple` type.
 The two `int` "payload" fields of `EventTuple` store core wasm `i32`s and are